-“When I return… it would be with a media of my own, we would no longer be dependent on the leftist media which detests me and would do anything the get rid of me” (Caspit and Ziv 2018: 193).
-When Netanyahu has lost election in 1999 he famously blamed the media and said he would return with a media of his own.
-A media of his own became a life project for Netanyahu.
-Far from being ‘two and a half positive coverage articles’, more like hundreds of positive coverage stories and a systemic bias towards the Netanyahus’ demands, Netanyahu has nevertheless attempted to frame his trial as a plot of the media against him.
-The analysis has demonstrated a systemic and profound attempt to divert the news scene and change structurally public broadcasting in Israel.
-Netanyahu had a vision: he wanted to establish a news empire owned by media tycoons that share his worldview of a rightwing nationalism and provide him the means to design and control a pro-Bibi media.
-He has acted holistically to bring it about: soliciting his tycoon-friends to get into the news media and purchase substantial parts of it, choosing CEOs and chief editors who he thought could manage, manipulate and lead newsrooms that do what the boss wants them to – and are loyal and obedient.
-Not just the owners, the CEOs and the chief editors, but Netanyahu sought to decide who will be the editors, the journalists – those who would and would not be reporting on the political scene, commentate on the party system and be invited to talk on Friday night panels.
-Not only that but Netanyahu, using arguments for ‘diversity’ and ‘competition’, was actually after a monopoly of news media in which he personally would be the regulator and have full control on every council, committee and public appointment made by this powerful public news agency.
-Throughout his reign as a prime minister, he acted relentlessly, using his power to appoint ministers of communication, to shape the regulation and to force through the coalition legislation, to bring this vision of a public-held Israeli Fox news on TV, radio, print and the internet in life.
-Netanyahu’s comprehensive plan has failed, and its demise would be told in court over the next years, a trial which is all about the different arena through which Netanyahu had hoped to achieve his goal.
-Whether the prime minister would be charged with fraud, breach of trust and bribery or not, is for the judges to decide; but the damage to the very idea of a public free press in Israel is appalling.
+“When I return… it will be with a media of my own.
+We will no longer be dependent on the leftist media that detests me and would do anything to get rid of me” (Caspit and Ziv 2018: 193).
+When Netanyahu lost the election in 1999, he famously blamed the media and said he would return with a media of his own.
+A media of his own became his life’s mission.
+Despite countless positive news items and a systematic bias in response to the Netanyahus’ demands, Netanyahu has nevertheless attempted to frame his trial as a plot against him staged by the media.
+The analysis outlined above has demonstrated a persistent and intensive attempt to influence news coverage and institute structural changes in public broadcasting in Israel.
+Netanyahu had a vision: to establish a news empire owned by media tycoons who share his right-wing, nationalist worldview and provide him the means to design and control a pro-Bibi media.
+He took comprehensive action in pursuit of this goal.
+This included soliciting his tycoon friends to get into the news media and purchase substantial media holdings, and choosing loyal CEOs and chief editors he deemed capable of managing and manipulating newsrooms that do what the boss tells them to do.
+Netanyahu sought control of decision-making at all levels, including which reporters would be assigned to cover the political scene and which journalists would be invited to appear as political commentators on TV panels.
+While claiming to seek “diversity” and “competition,” Netanyahu actually wanted to build a monopolistic news media in which he personally regulated and controlled every aspect.
+Throughout his terms as prime minister, he acted relentlessly and wielded his power to appoint ministers of communication in an effort to shape regulation and promote legislation in pursuit of this vision of an Israeli Fox News, including TV, radio, print and internet outlets.
+Netanyahu’s comprehensive plan failed, and its demise will be recounted over the next few years in a trial that is all about the different arenas in which Netanyahu had hoped to achieve his goal.
+The judges will decide whether the prime minister will be convicted of fraud, breach of trust and bribery, but the damage to the very idea of a free press in Israel is devastating.